edisonm/refactor/README.md

 option) and list of files (files option) to mention a few.

-The last information message shows in the first line the number of changes performed out of the number of attempts, those numbers will not match if the expansion was rejected by the expander, for instance, suppose that we want to perform such change en all places except in those where the clause doesn't have
+The last information message shows in the first line the number of changes performed out of the number of attempts, and in the second one, the index the changes belong to, which is used in some predicates like rdiff/1 and will be explained later.
+The number of changes will not match with the number of attempts if the expansion was rejected by the expander, for instance, suppose that we want to perform such change en all places except in those where the clause doesn't have body:
-body:

 ```prolog
 ?- replace_term(a(B), aa(B), (Sentence = (_ :- _)), [file(repl_conj), sentence(Sentence)]).